nodejs/node/doc/api/process.markdown

 ## Event: 'uncaughtException'

-Emitted when an exception bubbles all the way back to the event loop.
-If a listener is added for this exception, the default action (which is to print a stack trace and exit) will not occur.
+The `'uncaughtException'` event is emitted when an exception bubbles all the way back to the event loop.
+By default, Node.js handles such exceptions by printing the stack trace to stderr and exiting.
+Adding a handler for the `'uncaughtException'` event overrides this default behavior.

-Example of listening for `'uncaughtException'`:
+For example:

 ```js
 process.on('uncaughtException', (err) => {